ktrysmt/quick-custom-gsearch/readme.md

 # Quick Custom GSearch

-## What's this

-This is a Chrome Extention.
-You can access the control panel to manage interval quickly, just one click.
+> You can access the control panel to manage interval quickly, just one click.

 ## Screenshot